StreamElements/docs/docs/chatbot/variables/random.md

 ---
 id: random
 sidebar_label: "$(random)"
-description: "Learn how to use StreamElements' random variables to generate random numbers, emotes, chatters, and items in your stream chat."
+description: "Learn how to use StreamElements' random variables to generate dynamic content in your stream chat, including numbers, emotes, and chatters."
+tags:
+- variables
+- customization
+- engagement
 keywords:
 - streamelements
 - chatbot
-- random
+- random variables
-- variables
+- stream chat
-- streaming
+- viewer interaction
 ---

 # Random Variables

 ## Overview

-StreamElements offers powerful random variables that enable you to generate dynamic, randomized content in your Twitch stream chat.
+StreamElements offers a set of powerful random variables that allow you to generate dynamic, randomized content in your stream chat.
 These variables are essential tools for creating engaging interactions, mini-games, and surprise elements that keep your audience entertained and involved.

+## Usage

+Random variables can be used in any chat message or command.
+To use a random variable, simply include it in your message using the following syntax: `$(variable_name)` or `${variable_name}`.

 ## Examples

-Here are some examples of how you can use random variables:
+Here are two practical examples of how you can use random variables:

 ```
 Congratulations, $(random.chatter)!
 You've won a prize!